Skip to main content

 tip

-Columns with type: 'date' automatically get date formatting, chronological sorting, and a native date input editor — no additional configuration needed.
+A column with type: 'date' automatically gets date formatting, chronological sorting, and a native date input editor — you don't need to configure those separately.

 function App() {